 How Jitterbit Makes EDI Processes Easier in the Energy Industry

 What our customers found was that manual paper-based systems are slow and error-prone.
 In some cases, not having them created a compliance issue.
 Digitizing field service operations using proven technology like EDI has many advantages.
-Streamlining the EDI process using Jitterbit as the central platform has further benefits:
+EDI Integration using Jitterbit as the central platform has further benefits:

 - It is easier to work with than technology first developed in the sixties,

 - Offers the flexibility to add new partners outside the company who might not use the same custom EDI software,